 How to reduce latency

-- Live Versions: Live 9.2 and later
+- Live Versions: All

 - Operating System: All

-1. Reduce the audio buffer size
+1. Reduce the buffer size

 2. Raise the sample rate

-4. Use ASIO audio drivers on Windows and Core Audio on Mac
+4. Use ASIO audio drivers on Windows

 5. Use a dedicated audio interface running native drivers

 Dedicated audio interfaces usually have native drivers and offer better sound quality than built in soundcards.

 6. Don't use Bluetooth devices or cast audio